opnfv/barometer/docs/release/userguide/collectd.ves.userguide.rst

-The Barometer repository contains a python based application for VES (VNF Event Stream) which receives the `collectd`_ specific metrics via `Kafka`_ bus, normalizes the metric data into the VES message and sends it into the VES collector.
+The Barometer repository contains a python based application for VES (VNF Event Stream) which receives the `collectd`_ specific metrics via `Kafka`_ bus, normalizes the metric data into the VES message format and sends it into the VES collector.

 The application currently supports pushing platform relevant metrics through the additional measurements field for VES.

 Collectd has a ``write_kafka`` plugin that sends collectd metrics and values to a Kafka Broker.
-The VES application uses Kafka Consumer to receive metrics from the Kafka Broker.
+The VES message formatting application, ves_app.py, receives metrics from the Kafka broker, normalises the data to VES message format for forwarding to VES collector.
+The VES message formatting application will be simply referred to as the "VES application" within this userguide

+The VES application can be run in host mode (baremetal), hypervisor mode (within the hypervisor) or guest mode(within a VM).
+The main software blocks that are required to run the VES application demo are:

+        1. Kafka
+        2. Collectd
+        3. VES Application
+        4. VES Collector

 Install Kafka Broker
 --------------------